pypeit/PypeIt/doc/pypit_file.rst

 reduction pipeline is referred to as the PYPIT reduction file and it has a .pypit extension.
-This can be generated from PYPIT scripts (*recommended*) or by-hand if you are sufficiently familiar with the code.
+This can be generated from PYPIT scripts (*recommended*) or by hand if you are sufficiently familiar with the code.

 This document provides guidance on generating and modifying the file.